delphineyz/MICB475_24W1_Team_4/Meeting Minutes/Oct 10.md

 - looking for feedback on the research question and aims

+- how much/what data wrangling should we do with our dataset for the research proposal

 - what should we be doing in the next week and guidance on research proposal